Skip to main content

 2. Apply your changes.

-Sync ingress from host to virtual
+Sync ingress classes from host cluster to virtual cluster

 sync: